[This article was first published in 2014]

 With all that extra weight to carry, it is not surprising that feet are spreading.
 A poll of 2,000 British adults conducted by the college found that more than 60 per cent of men and women said their feet had got wider over the years.

 If someone is gaining weight, the feet splay to accommodate the increased pressure.
-Problems arise when they fail to acknowledge what is happening and still try to squeeze their swelling feet into their favourite Blahniks instead of settling for a comfortable pair of crocs.
+Feet problems arise when they fail to acknowledge what is happening and still try to squeeze their swelling feet into their favourite Blahniks instead of settling for a comfortable pair of crocs.

 The second factor is that we are starting out bigger, from childhood.
-You only have to look at archive pictures of school children performing exercises from the 1950s – with their pigeon chests and stick-like arms and legs – and compare them with their modern Amazonian equivalents.
+You only have to look at archive pictures of school children performing exercises from the 1950s and compare them with their modern Amazonian equivalents.

 Better nutrition is the key factor.
 A richer diet increases growth and brings earlier puberty, boosting growth further.
 The more that children eat, the more their growth hormone is stimulated, putting on extra height.